-Strategies Milestones Indicators Conduct review of re-entry services and what is effective.
-Ensure appropriate level funding for needed reentry services.
-Explore reentry services funding structures and identify barriers that agencies face.
-Collaborate with community leaders, including parents and youth, to gather feedback and input about what is needed to reduce youth incarceration and improve re-entry services when youth do leave the community.
-Establish community based involvement to support youth returning to the community.
-Implement community involved restorative justice practices within detention and in community placements.
-Review recommendations from JJPOC studies and implement where appropriate.
-Issuance of review of re-entry services and what is effective.
-Issuance of report of appropriate funding level for re-entry services, including reentry service funding structures, barriers to fully resources those services, and procurement codes.
-Issuance of report compiling feedback and input about what is needed to reduce incarceration and improve re-entry services. # and % of returning youth that receive re-entry services. # and % of returning youth that get rearrested within 12 months following re-entry. # and % of returning youth that receive re-entry services that get rearrested within 12 months following re-adjudication/reconviction. # of youth receiving services that are restorative. # of youth and family members engaged in providing feedback and input. # of community involved restorative justice practices that are integrated into detention (and other out of home placements) and the community. # of JJ involved youth completing high school. # of youth reporting that restorative practices in detention/community placements was helpful.
+Strategies Milestones Indicators

+- Conduct review of re-entry services and what is effective. - Ensure appropriate level funding for needed reentry services. - Explore reentry services funding structures and identify barriers that agencies face. - Collaborate with community leaders, including parents and youth, to gather feedback and input about what is needed to reduce youth incarceration and improve re-entry services when youth do leave the community. - Establish community based involvement to support youth returning to the community. - Implement community involved restorative justice practices within detention and in community placements. - Review recommendations from JJPOC studies and implement where appropriate. - Review the use and accessibility of existing community-based services and supports for system-involved youth.

+- Issuance of review of re-entry services and what is effective. - Issuance of report of appropriate funding level for re-entry services, including reentry service funding structures, barriers to fully resources those services, and procurement codes. - Issuance of report compiling feedback and input about what is needed to reduce incarceration and improve re-entry services.

+- # and % of returning youth that receive re-entry services. - # and % of returning youth that get rearrested within 12 months following re-entry. - # and % of returning youth that receive re-entry services that get rearrested within 12 months following re-adjudication/reconviction. - # of youth receiving services that are restorative. - # of youth and family members engaged in providing feedback and input. - # of community involved restorative justice practices that are integrated into detention (and other out of home placements) and the community. - # of JJ involved youth completing high school. - # of youth reporting that restorative practices in detention/community placements was helpful.